bellcastle88/ReactSidebar-Model/README.md

 # ReactSidebar-Model

-This is a ReactNavbar which can see list of sidebar and modal
+This is a ReactSidebar-Model which can see list of sidebar and modal

 ## Built with: